Is your landing page as good as it can be?

 We got to the landing page in the screenshot above by clicking through on a Google PPC ad.
 The purpose of this landing page is to get the visitor to sign up for the free trial — at least, that’s what the ad said.

 In this case, the navigation menu detracts from the page’s purpose because it introduces other options into the mix.
 You can now browse their pricing, look at all the different services, sign up, or log in.

 In theory, this is great because it will familiarize you with the site.
 However, the extra options decrease the likelihood of converting because you’ve been exposed to too many calls to action.
 Visitors are now far too likely to start browsing, go over to check their email, and simply forget to come back.

 HubSpot tested two landing pages — one with a navigation bar and one without — and found that removing the menu significantly increased conversion rates, especially for middle-of-the-funnel offers like free trials and demos.

 Make things as easy on the user as possible and cut all unnecessary distractions.

 Right out of the gate, they offer social proof as a way to earn our trust — if 14,000 other companies use them, they must be good, right?

 If you click “show me more” or scroll down, you’ll see more social proof and a video — both great trust builders.
 The short video tells us what Unbounce does and shows us how it works in just 33 seconds.
-This is why landing pages with video work so well — they communicate crucial info in a fraction of the time, and it’s all effortless for the viewer.
+This is why adding videos to your homepage or landing pages works so well — they communicate crucial info in a fraction of the time, and it’s all effortless for the viewer.